 --height [pixels]set the height of the billboard

 -s [seconds]exit app after a specific amount of seconds

--o [image.png]save the viewport to a image file before
+-o [image.png]save the viewport to an image file before

 -lto draw a 500x500 billboard on the top right corner of the screen that let you see the code and the shader at the same time.
 (RaspberryPi only)

 --headlessheadless rendering.
-Very usefull for making images or benchmarking.
+Very useful for making images or benchmarking.

 #defines directly from the console argument